-You know what it’s like when your mind is plagued by competing ideas…it’s as if two parts of yourself are being pulled in opposite directions.
-And even if there’s no one whom you’re trying to please, it feels this way when you’re at odds with yourself.
+You know what it’s like when your mind is plagued by competing ideas . . it’s as if two parts of yourself are being pulled in opposite directions.
+And even if you’re not trying to please anyone, it feels this way when you’re at odds with yourself.

 When these conflicts arise frequently, you may find that you’re prone to drifting off course in your life.
 For example, you may find it hard to say “no” to others.
 In fact, you may push yourself beyond your limits rather than disappoint others.